dhis2/developer-portal/docs/guides/publish-apphub.md

     # The type of runner that the job will run on
     runs-on: ubuntu-latest

-    # Steps represent a sequence of tasks that will be executed as part of the job
     steps:
-      # Checks-out your repository under $GITHUB_WORKSPACE, so your job can access it
       - uses: actions/checkout@v2
       - uses: actions/setup-node@v2
         with: